erhauser/bioschemas-ghpages-markup-tutorial/README.md

 ![GitHub Pages](./images/pages.png)

 In a matter of minutes, your site will be live.
-The pages corresponding to the examples used in this tutorial are available at [https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/](https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/).
+The pages corresponding to the examples used in this tutorial are available at [https://philreeddata.github.io/bioschemas-ghpages-markup-tutorial/](https://philreeddata.github.io/bioschemas-ghpages-markup-tutorial/).
 They will have no markup to start with, you will add it in a moment.

 ![Published pages](./images/pages-published.png)

 Do not forget to get a local copy of your fork so you can make changes.
+There are several ways to do this:
+- Clone the repository on the command line with [Git](https://docs.github.com/en/get-started/git-basics/set-up-git)
+- Clone the repository with [GitHub Desktop](https://docs.github.com/en/desktop)
+- Use the [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) (most suitable for Git beginners)

 ### Adding schema.org and Bioschemas markup
 We will add schema.org and Bioschemas markup corresponding to our example, code (software page) and data (dataset page) for our repo [TREC-doc-2-doc-relevance](https://github.com/zbmed-semtec/TREC-doc-2-doc-relevance).
 Right now those pages only have text, with the following steps you will get schema.org/Bioschemas markup embedded in your pages.